 First and foremost, you need to create and develop an artist TikTok account to expand the overall reach of your music, just like you would on Instagram or Facebook.
 But before you decide to commit to the platform as a creator, you need to understand what kind of TikTok content you can produce to match your overall artistic universe.

 Chances are, if you want to create an artist account on TikTok, your end goal is to get people to listen to your music.
 So the artist profile on TikTok should only be built around that, which means you need to find a way to showcase your music in the videos you create, while also making sure that they always match up with the spirit of the platform.
+With so much music online nowadays, it’s hard to stand-out.
 Simply posting clips of your upcoming tracks or behind-the-scenes footage in the studio won’t be enough, other platforms are better suited for this type of content.
 When creating your own videos on TikTok, you need to have in mind how the algorithm works.

 | Check out: How to gain new Instagram followers in 2021